alephdata/followthemoney/docs/cli.rst

 .. _Aleph documentation: https://docs.alephdata.org/developers/followthemoney/ftm

-Key to understanding the ``ftm`` tool is the notion of `entity streams`: FtM entities can be transferred between programs and processing steps as a series of JSON objects, one per line.
+Key to understanding the ``ftm`` tool is the notion of :ref:`streams`: entities can be transferred between programs and processing steps as a series of JSON objects, one per line.
 This notion is also supported by the related `alephclient`_ command, which can serve as both a source and a sink for entity streams backed by the Aleph API.